kappanneo/Sawtooth-CapBAC/README.md

     "NA": "2000000000"
 }
 ```
+*The timestamp and the signature are not required since they are added by the [capbac-client](https://gitlab.com/kappanneo/sawtooth-capbac/blob/master/capbac-client/) when using **capbac issue**.
+Also, since this is a root token, the issuer's capability is always **null** and the public key of the subject is the one of the issuer, so both are not required either.

 Command used (from the same file):
 ```python
 ["capbac","issue","--root",json.dumps(capability_token)]
 ```
+*If an error occurs during the issuing of the root token (e.g. a root token for that resource is already committed) the server will not start.

 This gives *device* the control over the access rights for its resources.